-Children’s Parliament has been commissioned by the Scottish Government to secure the participation of children in the Local Governance Review, specifically in response to the ‘Democracy Matters’ strand of the review.
-Children’s Parliament’s consultation with children runs from April – September 2019.
+As part of this process, Children’s Parliament was commissioned by the Scottish Government to secure the participation of children in the Local Governance Review, specifically in response to the ‘Democracy Matters’ strand of the review.
+Children’s Parliament’s consultation with children ran from April – September 2019.

-It has been important, for this piece of work, that the children involved were able to reflect on their experiences of democratic processes at a local, community level.
+It was important, for this piece of work, that the children involved were able to reflect on their experiences of democratic processes at a local, community level.
 As most children in Scotland have had limited or, in some cases, no meaningful local democratic experience, we worked with children from Dunkeld and Birnam who, through previous engagement with Children’s Parliament were involved in local consultations about the dualling of the A9 through Perthshire in 2017.
 More about that project here.